 Watch a Scary Movie Outdoors

 We know when you think of picnics, you usually envision summer, but fall picnics are where it's at.
 Situate yourselves near some gorgeous fallen leaves, and unpack your thermos-contained drinks—from hot apple cider to cocoa with marshmallows—belly-warming soup, and crusty bread.
-Afterward, you can work off your meal by jumping in a pile of leaves for a hit of nostalgia from your childhood.
+Afterward, you can work off your meal by jumping in a pile of leaves for a hint of nostalgia from your childhood.

 Carve and Decorate Pumpkins

 Plan a Puzzle Night

 We say this with 100 percent sincerity: Puzzles are freaking awesome.
-They require patience, teamwork, and creative problem-solving—not to mention the ability to come back from making mistakes and... wait, did we just describe a marriage?
-Light your favorite pumpkin spice-scented candle and settle in with a flight of pumpkin ales for the perfect evening at home.
+They require patience, teamwork, and creative problem-solving—wait, did we just describe a marriage?
+Light your favorite pumpkin spice–scented candle and settle in with a flight of pumpkin ales for the perfect evening at home.

 Map Out a Hiking Adventure